-- (a) Amounts represent (1) the grant date fair value of performance unit awards estimated using the Monte Carlo simulation (for a discussion of the assumptions used, see footnote (f) to the "Grants of Plan-Based Awards Table for 2018" below); and (2) the grant date fair value of restricted stock/RSU awards based on the closing price of our Common Stock on the NYSE on the grant date. - (b) Amounts represent the grant date fair value of SAR awards estimated using the Hull-White II binomial option pricing model.
-For a discussion of the assumptions used, see footnote (f) to the "Grants of Plan-Based Awards Table for 2018" below. - (c) Amounts represent cash bonuses paid under the Executive Officer Annual Bonus Plan.
-See "Executive Compensation Program for 2018 Annual Bonus" above for further discussion regarding 2018 performance. - (d) As discussed above, we maintain the Deferral Plan under which a percentage of annual base salary, annual cash bonus and Savings and Retirement Plan refunds resulting from excess deferrals into our Savings and Retirement Plan may be deferred to a later specified date.
-Since the Deferral Plan does not credit abovemarket or preferential earnings, no earnings have been reported. - (e) All Other Compensation for 2018 consists of: - Matching contributions under the Savings and Retirement Plan, our retirement contributions on behalf of each Named Officer to the Savings and Retirement Plan and our Make-Whole Contributions on behalf of each Named Officer to the Deferral Plan, as follows: Mr. W. Thomas, \$102,017; Mr. G. Thomas, \$129,975; Mr. Helms, \$74,872; Mr. Driggers, \$78,138; and Mr. Donaldson, \$65,185. - Perquisites and other personal benefits consisting of (1) cash perquisite allowances for each of the Named Officers; (2) charitable matching contributions made by EOG for each of the Named Officers, including \$35,250 for Mr. W. Thomas, \$75,900 for Mr. G. Thomas, \$61,010 for Mr. Helms, \$31,350 for Mr. Driggers, and \$10,750 for Mr. Donaldson; (3) a tax equalization payment resulting from the overpayment of foreign taxes related to an EOG-requested foreign assignment for Mr. Helms and a

-"gross-up" for payment of U.S. taxes; (4) expenses for spouse travel for Messrs.
-W. Thomas, Helms and Donaldson (including a "gross-up" for payment of taxes); (5) company contributions into the Named Officer's health savings account or provided as taxable income to Named Officers age 65 or older due to IRS regulations; (6) parking allowance for each of the Named Officers; (7) service award paid to Mr. G. Thomas for 40 years of service to EOG; (8) fair market value of gifts provided to Mr. G. Thomas in recognition of his retirement of \$26,971 (including a "gross-up" for payment of taxes); and (9) a wellness incentive for Mr. Helms.
+- (a) Amounts represent (1) the grant date fair value of performance unit awards estimated using the Monte Carlo simulation (for a discussion of the assumptions used, see footnote (e) to the "Grants of Plan-Based Awards Table for 2019" below); and (2) the grant date fair value of restricted stock/RSU awards based on the closing price of our Common Stock on the NYSE on the grant date. - (b) Amounts represent the grant date fair value of SAR awards estimated using the Hull-White II binomial option pricing model.
+For a discussion of the assumptions used, see footnote (e) to the "Grants of Plan-Based Awards Table for 2019" below. - (c) Amounts represent cash bonuses paid under the EOG Resources, Inc. Annual Bonus Plan.
+See "Executive Compensation Program for 2019 Annual Bonus" above for further discussion regarding 2019 performance. - (d) As discussed above, we maintain the Deferral Plan under which a percentage of annual base salary, annual cash bonus and Savings and Retirement Plan refunds resulting from excess deferrals into our Savings and Retirement Plan may be deferred to a later specified date.
+Since the Deferral Plan does not credit above-market or preferential earnings, no earnings have been reported. - (e) All Other Compensation for 2019 consists of: - Matching contributions under the Savings and Retirement Plan, our retirement contributions on behalf of each Named Officer to the Savings and Retirement Plan and our Make-Whole Contributions on behalf of each Named Officer to the Deferral Plan, as follows: Mr. Thomas, \$247,875; Mr. Helms, \$199,087; Mr. Driggers, \$161,377; Mr. Donaldson, \$171,510; and Mr. Yacob, \$92,010. - Perquisites and other personal benefits consisting of (1) cash perquisite allowances for each of the Named Officers; (2) charitable matching contributions made by EOG for each of the Named Officers, as follows: Mr. Thomas, \$85,000; Mr. Helms, \$20,465; Mr. Driggers, \$13,600; Mr. Donaldson, \$45,073; and Mr. Yacob, \$9,170; (3) an in-service distribution from the Deferral Plan for Mr. Yacob; (4) service award paid to Mr. Thomas for 40 years of service to EOG; (5) relocation true-up for Mr. Yacob (including a "gross-up" for payment of taxes); (6) expenses for spouse travel for Messrs.
+Thomas, Helms, Donaldson and Yacob (including a "gross-up" for payment of taxes); (7) expenses for personal use of company tickets to sporting events for Messrs.
+Thomas, Helms, Driggers, Donaldson and Yacob; (8) company contributions into the Named Officer's health savings account or provided as taxable income to Named Officers age 65 or older due to IRS regulations; (9) parking allowance for each of the Named Officers; and (10) a wellness incentive for Messrs.
+Helms and Yacob.

-Grants of Plan-Based Awards Table for 2018
+Grants of Plan-Based Awards Table for 2019

-The following table summarizes certain information regarding grants made to each of the Named Officers during 2018 under the 2008 Stock Plan.
+The following table summarizes certain information regarding grants made to each of the Named Officers during 2019 under the 2008 Stock Plan.